borjasanes/LeetCodeBlind75/Readme.md

 This repository contains my personal solutions to the famous "Blind 75" list of coding problems from LeetCode.

-The Blind 75 is a list of 75 coding problems that are frequently asked in coding interviews.
-The list was compiled by a software engineer who received offers from several FAANG (Facebook, Amazon, Apple, Netflix, Google) companies, and it's recommended for anyone preparing for a technical coding interview.

 ## Structure

 Each problem has its own directory which contains the problem statement, my solution and a test class.